peaches-swdp1/peaches-project/README.md

 You can find the deployed version of the application here:
 [Deployed URL](https://cool-reads-peaches.onrender.com)

+How to run the tests:

+1. Open the terminal where your project is located
+2. Run the following command ./mvnw test

 ### Running the Application from the JAR File

 1. **Download the Latest Release JAR File:**